Langlands correspondence for isocrystals and the existence of crystalline companions for curves: Preliminaries

 \begin{dfn}[{\cite[1.1.3]{AC}}] A scheme over $k$ is said to be {\em realizable} if it can be embedded into a proper smooth formal scheme over $\mr{Spf}(R)$.
-We denote by $\mr{Real}(k/R)$ the full subcategory of $\mr{Sch}(k)$ consisting of realizable schemes. \end{dfn}
+We denote by $\mr{Real}(k/R)$ the full subcategory of the category of $k$-schemes $\mr{Sch}(k)$ consisting of realizable schemes. \end{dfn}

-For a realizable scheme $X$, the triangulated category with t-structure of {\em holonomic complexes} $D^{\mr{b}}_{\mr{hol}}(X/K)$ is defined.
+For a realizable scheme $X$, the triangulated category of {\em holonomic complexes} $D^{\mr{b}}_{\mr{hol}}(X/K)$, endowed with a t-structure, is defined.
 Let us recall the construction.
 Let $\fsch{P}$ be a proper smooth formal scheme over $\mr{Spf}(R)$.
-Then the category of overholonomic $\DdagQ{\fsch{P}}$-modules (without Frobenius structure) is defined in \cite{Caovhol}.
+Then the category of overholonomic $\DdagQ{\fsch{P}}$-modules (without Frobenius structure) is defined by Caro in \cite{Caovhol}.
 We denote by $\mr{Hol}(\fsch{P})$ its thick full subcategory generated by overholonomic $\DdagQ{\fsch{P}}$-modules which can be endowed with $s'$-th Frobenius structure for some positive integer $s'$ divisible by $s$ (but we do not consider Frobenius structure).
-We call objects of $\mr{Hol}(\fsch{P})$ {\em holonomic modules}.
+The objects of $\mr{Hol}(\fsch{P})$ are called {\em holonomic modules}.
 By definition, $D^{\mr{b}}_{\mr{hol}}(\DdagQ{\fsch{P}})$ is the full subcategory of $D^{\mr{b}}(\DdagQ{\fsch{P}})$ whose cohomology complexes are holonomic.
-Of course this subcategory is triangulated by \cite[13.2.7]{KSc}.
+Of course, this subcategory is triangulated by \cite[13.2.7]{KSc}.